lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 * [DOCS-LIKE-CODE by Anne Gentle](https://www.amazon.de/dp/B0784ZJWSR)
 * [Modern Technical Writing by Andrew Etter](https://www.amazon.com/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)

 **Note:** the off-shore company I currently work for has implemented Docs as Code.
-Will keep you updated.
+Will keep you updated on the progress.